 All the rich of the earth will feast and worship.
 Everyone who goes down to the dust will kneel before Him— even the one who could not keep his own soul alive.
 His posterity will serve him, telling the next generation about my Lord.
 They will come and declare His righteousness to a people yet to be born— because He has done it!”
 Psalm 22:25, 28-32 (TLV).

 HE HAS DONE IT!

-In part #2 and #3, we will look at health and what a person suffering might need from others.
+In part #2 we will look at health and what a person suffering might need from others.
 I will also touch on Torah and Science and how knowledge of pain can actually bring more compassion and empathy to those we love who are suffering, not less.
 This series will also inspect those around us and how they can affect us for good or infect us with a taint in the anointing or worse, sickness and dis-ease.

 If this message ministered to you in any way, please feel free to share.

 Photos by Tekoa, and beautiful bird bathing by Andrew (Andy).